 Former Students

-For questions concerning Student Affairs and Student Services, please contact Vice President Susan Boehler at [email protected] or 217-735-7227.
+For questions concerning Student Affairs and Student Services, please contact [email protected]

 Illinois Attorney General Helpline - 1-800-455-2456